 Additional educational, social and mentoring activities are offered for campers, teens, and their families throughout the year.
 These activities build knowledge, coping skills, confidence and an opportunity to connect with one another.
-Led by mental health professionals and trained volunteers, Camp Mariposa provides a safe, fun and supportive environment critical to help break the cycle of addiction.
+Led by mental health professionals and trained volunteers, Camp Mariposa® provides a safe, fun and supportive environment critical to helping break the cycle of addiction.

 The camp is led by Compass Health’s Children’s Intensive Services mental health professionals.
 Compass Health staff and volunteer Mentors provide therapeutic activities in a beautiful camp setting.